Tarnadas/smmdb-lib/README.md

 # cemu-smm

 This is a module to simplify all kinds of tasks with Loadiine Super Mario Maker save files and respectively Cemu.
-It uses Javascript's async/await keywords that are available from Node >= 7.6.
+It uses Promises and implements most (if not all) functions as synchronous version.

 ## Installation